Sidal complex bioequivalence center ends the pending crisis of drugs regestration

 How many drug registration decisions have been delivered?

-Drug registration decisions reached 1010 decisions, and there is a crucial point I would like to highlight: more than 94 products have shifted from import to local manufacturing including cancer medications and dental anesthesia products
+Drug registration decisions reached 1010 decisions, and there is a crucial point I would like to highlight: some products which have been shifted from import to local manufacturing, including cancer medications and dental anesthesia products

 Speaking about medication quality control management ..what are the measures taken by the agency to obtain the 9001 standard?